 Trying to think of ways to save?
 We've got an idea for you!
 Do you ever spend $1.50 on a pop?
 Where is that 50 cents, in a drawer, couch cushions, or in the dryer?
 We have a feature on our accounts called "Save Your Change" that rounds each dollar and deposits it into your savings account.
 If you haven't tried this method of saving, you need to.
 It is a wonderful way to save without having to deposit into your savings consciously.

 Are you a diligent or aspiring saver?
 Savings accounts are one of our specialties.
-Head into your local P1FCU or visit us at p1fcu.org to learn more about how we can help you through the saving process.
+Head into your local P1FCU branch or chat with a live representative here to learn more about how we can help you through the saving process.